solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    ![The Synapse Workspace screen is displayed, with the Firewalls item selected from the left menu.](media/lab5_synapseworkspacefirewallmenu.png)

-3. Notice that an IP Firewall rule of `Allow All` has already been craeted for you in the lab environment.
+3. Notice that an IP Firewall rule of `Allow All` has already been created for you in the lab environment.
 If you wanted to add your specific IP address you would instead select **+ Add Client IP** from the taskbar menu (you should not do this in this lab).

     ![On the Synapse Workspace screen, the + Add Client IP button is selected from the toolbar menu.](media/lab5_synapsefirewalladdclientipmenu.png)